gkemmey/gray_matter/_posts/2020-04-12-filling-out-pdfs.md

 end
 ```

-That feels like we're getting somewhere!
-Well, ish.
-It doesn't work, but what we want is starting to take shape:
+None of that works of course, but it does communicate some things about our eventual solution:

-1. We have named individual areas of the form we need to fill out "cells"
+1. Individual areas of the form we need to fill out are called "cells"
-2. We can set defaults that will apply to all cells using the `default_cell_x` methods
+2. Defaults that will apply to all cells can be created using the `default_cell_height`, `default_cell_font_size`, `default_cell_valign`, and `default_cell_overflow` methods
-3. We can override those defaults with defaults that will apply to a type of cell using the `cell_type` method
+3. Different types of cells with their own defaults can be created using the `cell_type` method
-4. We can use those "cell types" to identify the actual parts of the form we need to fill in, where they're located, and override any of those shared defaults on a per-cell basis

-Let's keep going:
+4. Creating a "cell type" creates a new method -- `field` in the code above -- that can be used to specify a named cell we need to fill in with its own options like where it's located and it's width

+While the code we wrote doesn't indicate this is true, let's also go ahead and say each set of options overrides the ones that have come before it.
+Meaning, options passed to a named cell override options set on the cell type, which override options set as defaults of all cells.

+Let's add some more, still just wishfully thinking:

 ```ruby
 class PDF::Form300